Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 (I probably tested over 100 times and it only failed once (and never on the final version, so it might be fixed))

 - - [ FAQ ] - -
->How do I know this works?
-dude trust me
+>How do I know this will work? dude trust me

 - - [ Final Note ] - -